tsteward/www.sallyanthonytaylor.com/index.md

 ## In Memory of Sally Anthony Taylor

 Sally Anthony Taylor peacefully passed from her earthly-home in Ames, IA to her heavenly-home on June 5, 2020--culminating a wonderful and rich lifetime of experiences.
+Though we miss her, we rejoice for Sally in her homegoing as she has “graduated” to her heavenly-home and fully whole in mind and body.

+>50 I tell you this, brothers: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
+51 Behold!
+I tell you a mystery.
+We shall not all sleep, but we shall all be changed, 52 in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
+53 For this perishable body must put on the imperishable, and this mortal body must put on immortality.
+54 When the perishable puts on the imperishable, and the mortal puts on immortality, then shall come to pass the saying that is written:
+>“Death is swallowed up in victory.”
+>55 “O death, where is your victory?
+>    O death, where is your sting?”
+>56 The sting of death is sin, and the power of sin is the law.
+57 But thanks be to God, who gives us the victory through our Lord Jesus Christ
+>
+>1 Corinthians 15:50-57

 A Memorial Service will be held for Sally at the Heartland Baptist Church in Ames on June 19th at 2 pm.

 On this site you can sign find details of how to watch the memorial service through livestream, read the obituary, write the family a note or let the family know you would like to greet them via zoom in an online visitation.
 [Dates and times to be announced soon.]
 Registration is required for the online visitation, so we can send a zoom link to your email address.